Land Rover LR4 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Land Rover LR4 are $1,174 a year with full coverage.
-Comprehensive costs on average $228, collision costs $314, and liability coverage is estimated at $474.
-Liability-only insurance costs approximately $522 a year, with high-risk driver insurance costing around $2,522.
-Teens cost the most to insure at $4,558 a year or more.
+The average insurance rates for a Land Rover LR4 are $1,174 a year for full coverage.
+Comprehensive insurance costs an estimated $228, collision insurance costs $314, and liability insurance is $474.
+A liability-only policy costs around $522 a year, and high-risk insurance costs $2,522 or more.
+Teen drivers cost the most to insure at up to $4,558 a year.

 Average premium for full coverage: $1,174

-Prices include $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes uninsured/under-insured motorist coverage.
-Prices are averaged for all U.S. states and for all LR4 models.
+Estimates include $500 policy deductibles, minimum liability limits, and includes uninsured motorist and medical coverage.
+Prices are averaged for all states and for all LR4 models.

 Price Range Variability

-For a 40-year-old driver, Land Rover LR4 insurance rates go from the low end price of $522 for your basic liability-only policy to the much higher price of $2,522 for a driver who requires high-risk insurance.
+For the average 40-year-old driver, Land Rover LR4 insurance rates range from the low end price of $522 for the bare minimum liability coverage to the much higher price of $2,522 for high-risk insurance.

 Urban vs. Rural Price Range

-The examples above demonstrate why everyone should get quotes based on a specific location, rather than using averaged prices.
+The examples above show why everyone should compare rates quotes for a targeted area, rather than relying on price averages.

 Use the form below to get customized rates for your location.